 I’ve heard from some people that plastic straws can be recycled.
 I’ve also heard the opposite from others.
-So, I started wondering, how can I recycle plastic straws?
+So, I started wondering, how can I recycle plastic straws and dispose of them properly?

 As it turns out, plastic straws can technically be recycled.
 The problem is that plastic straws are small, thin, and bend easily.
 This is a problem because they easily fall into the cracks and crevices of recycling machinery.
 Therefore, most recyclers do not accept plastic straws, and most straws that do make it to a recycling facility do not become recycled.